magerton/drillinginfo-data-import/README.md

 1. [Table-Schema-Definitions.R](R/Table-Schema-Definitions.R) contains a re-formatted version of the DI-provided document Oracle-database table schema and descriptions of each field.
 It saves this information as lists of named string vectors.
 Imported column names and types are based on this information
 2. [R/01-import-DI-flat-files-and-save.R](R/01-import-DI-flat-files-and-save.R) Imports unzipped csv files, converts columns as needed, adds column labels, and saves as both `data.table` objects in .Rdata files and Stata .dta data files.
 3. [R/02-open-saved-DI-flat-files.R](R/02-open-saved-DI-flat-files.R) Post-import script opens up each saved file (including import problems) and prints class of each column in each table.
-Not needed.
+For reference only.